trychlos/pwix-typed-message/README.md

 See [below](#configuration).

-##### `TM.i18n.namespace()`

-Returns the i18n namespace used by the package.
-Used to add translations at runtime.

 #### Interfaces

 ##### `TM.ITypedMessage`

-This interface adds to the implementor the notion of which emitter, for which type (aka level), and which message.
+This interface adds to the implementor the notion of which emitter, for which level, and which message.
 It provides the following getters:

 - `TM.ITypedMessage.iTypedMessageEmitter()`
+- `TM.ITypedMessage.iTypedMessageLevel()`
 - `TM.ITypedMessage.iTypedMessageMessage()`
-- `TM.ITypedMessage.iTypedMessageType()`

 #### Classes